FSD3067 Finnish National Election Study 2015

 - Kestilä-Kekkonen, Elina (University of Tampere.
 School of Management)

 Internet, election campaigns, elections, parliamentary candidates, parliamentary elections, party identification, personality traits, political allegiance, political attitudes, political awareness, political influence, political interest, political participation, political support, trust, voting, voting advice applications

 Finnish National Election Study 2015 charted the political participation, political attitudes, party allegiance, candidate and party choice, and voting behaviour of Finns.
 Further topics included citizens' initiative, different ways of having a say, and future prospects of Finland.
 The data were collected after the elections through face-to-face interviews and a self-administered drop-off questionnaire.
 The interview data contain Finland's contribution to the international CSES study (module 4).
-Data collection was funded by the Ministry of Justice.

 First questions in the interview covered interest in politics, attention paid to media coverage of the elections (including social media), Internet use, discussions about politics with others, party identification and self-perceived social class.
 The respondents were asked to what extent they agreed with some statements relating to voting, democracy, the electoral system, and decision-making.
 Willingness to influence things by own activity (for instance, by participating in a demonstration or joining a consumer boycott) was charted as well as membership in a political party.
 Concerning citizens' initiative, the respondents were asked whether they thought the introduction of the initiative had promoted democracy in Finland and whether they had signed any initiatives.
 Opinions on the importance of the Internet and social media as channels of civic engagement were surveyed.